cosmicBboy/ml-research/metalearn/RESEARCH_LOG.md

 reward signal to implement an RL learning policy even with the RNN's weights frozen.
 Consider two hypotheses:

-1. Currently gradient tracking is reset on the previous action and reward vectors as they are passed along to the next time step.
+1. Currently gradient tracking is reset on the previous action vector as it's passed along to the next time step.
 In a sequence decoder setting, does this even make sense to do?
 The gradient should be backpropped along all the way back to the beginning of the episode, so I think the current implementation is preventing the controller from learning anything time scales